evnhf/groundwork-commons/docs/adrs/template.md

 - Be specific about what will be implemented
 - Explain the reasoning
 - Reference any technical documentation or research
+- Do NOT include code examples or implementation details - ADRs document decisions, not implementations

 ## Consequences